sydneypun/Data-Science-Projects/README.md

 Using Data Science to analyze stock market trends for FAANG companies.

+## Datasets Descriptions:
+**Obtained through downloading:**
+1. [S&P 500 Stock Dataset:](https://www.kaggle.com/camnugent/sandp500) This dataset contains a 5-year overview of the stocks for the S&P 500 companies.
+2. [Tesla Stock Analysis:](https://www.kaggle.com/timoboz/tesla-stock-data-from-2010-to-2020) This dataset contains a 10-year overview of Tesla's stock.
+3. [FAANG Stock Dataset:] (https://www.kaggle.com/aayushmishra1512/faang-complete-stock-data) This dataset contains an overview of the stocks for all of the FAANG companies.

 ## How to Run `stocks.py`:
 1. `cd Simple Stock Analysis`
 2. `pip install streamlit`